Braves vs. Yankees Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Bryce Elder (8-4) for his 24th start of the season.
+- Charlie Morton (11-10) will take the mound for the Braves, his 24th start of the season.

+- He has started 23 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in nine of them.

-- Elder has made 20 starts of five or more innings in 23 chances this season, and averages 5.7 frames when he pitches.
+- Morton has 20 starts of five or more innings this season in 23 chances.
+He averages 5.6 innings per outing.

-- In 23 appearances this season, he has finished five without allowing an earned run.
+- He has five appearances this season with zero earned runs allowed out of his 23 chances this season.

 |Opponent